 Published by the Department for Education in July 2013, it sets out seventeen actions to transform what children eat in schools and how they learn about food.

-We have put together a ‘checklist for head teachers’: a brief guide to the practical steps every school can take to transform what children eat at school and how they learn about food.
+The checklist for headteachers contains practical steps every school can take to transform what children eat at school and how they learn about food.
 It highlights all the things which make a big difference to take-up and food culture.